 Dan’s hobbies included hunting at area deer leases, reloading, and bullseye competition.
 He enjoyed attending 7th Marine Scout Sniper Platoon reunions across the country over the years with many of his Marine comrades.
 These elite, highly skilled Marines share a special bond that goes above and beyond the “The Few and the Proud”.

 Dan is survived by his loving wife, Margaret “Peggy” Hada; stepson, Tracy Williams; brothers, Gene Hada and Howard (Clara) Hada of New Braunfels; sisters, Patty (Jehu) Derrickson and Gloria (Jonathan) Snell of San Marcos; numerous nieces and nephews; and longtime friend, Roy Head.
 Dan was preceded in death by his parents, Sam and “T” Hada, and sister Lucille Hada.
 A celebration of life will be held at a later date.
 Please feel free to leave a personal message on how you met Dan and/or any fond memories you may have.

-To plant a tree in memory of Dan Robert Hada, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dan Robert Hada, please visit our floral store.